What is NYC Local Law 88: Lighting Upgrades & Sub-Metering?

 LL88 Compliance Becomes Simpler and Faster With The Cotocon Group

-Don’t know how to comply with local law 88?
+Don’t know how to comply with Local Law 88?
 The Cotocon Group is here to help.

 Investing in power-efficient lighting systems can save costs and reduce power usage and carbon emissions.
 To offer multifamily residential complexes around NYC comprehensive LED lighting services, The Cotocon Group collaborates with top engineers and consultants.